ldodson911/100-days-of-code/log.md

 ### Day 16: December 30, 3017

 **Today's Progress** Day 2 of 30 Days 30 Sites.
 Created a single-page website for a sample wedding invitation site using parallax feature to scroll site content over a background image.
 HTML & CSS.
+Also added a countdown timer on my personal portfolio page that I am working on.